Home Care in Hood County, TX — BrightStar Care of Fort Worth/Granbury

 Can I use LTC insurance for home care in Hood County?

 Yes.
 Many long-term care insurance policies cover in-home care services, and BrightStar Care works with all major LTC insurance carriers.
 Our team helps you understand your policy benefits, navigate the claims process, and maximize your coverage.
-We handle the documentation and communication with your insurance company so you can focus on your loved one’s care.
 Read our LTC insurance guide for home care for detailed guidance.

 Do you serve veterans in Hood County?

 Yes.
 BrightStar Care proudly serves veterans throughout Hood County and is experienced in working with VA authorizations, the Aid and Attendance benefit, and other veteran-specific programs.
-Many veterans qualify for home care benefits they may not be aware of, and our team can help your family explore available options.
 Learn about veterans home care or call 817-377-3420 to discuss your veteran’s eligibility.